kizito9898/IT-Documentation/Azure/Entra-ID-Fundamentals.md

 ## 1. What is Microsoft Entra ID?

 **Microsoft Entra ID (formerly Azure Active Directory)** is a cloud-based identity and access management (IAM) service from Microsoft.
-It helps organizations manage **user identities, authentication, and security policies** for applications and devices in Microsoft 365 and Azure environments.
+It helps organizations manage **user identities, authentication, and security policies** for applications and devices in Microsoft 365 and Azure environments. it is a cloud based versio

 ### Key Uses of Entra ID:
 - **User Authentication** – Secure sign-in for Microsoft 365, Azure, and third-party apps.